camilne9/election_analytics_blog/posts/shocks.md

 Seeing the predictions in each of the four cases we can reflect on which map(s) seem the most plausible.

 In 2016, Trump won most of the Midwest battleground states, but he did not win Minnesota.
-For this reason, the "Blame the governor" models seem to make sense because they show that **Biden would lose Midwest states other than MN more readily than MN** which is consistent with the 2016 election.
+For this reason, the "blame the governor" models seem to make sense because they show that **Biden would lose Midwest states other than MN more readily than MN** which is consistent with the 2016 election.
 Furthermore, predicting that Biden wins Texas (and Georgia in one case) is ambitious.
-Other models tend to claim that Texas voting for Biden is likely correlated with Biden winning many states that Trump won previously.
+Other modeling groups tend to claim that Texas voting for Biden is likely correlated with Biden winning many states that Trump won previously.
 For this reason, **the scaled "blame the governor" model seems more reasonable than the binary model**.

-For the "blame the president" models, it is odd that Biden would lose MN but win other Midwest states, especially Iowa which polling suggests is less likely to vote blue than other Midwest states.
+For the "blame the president" models, it is odd that Biden would lose MN but win other Midwest states, especially Iowa (which polling suggests is less likely to vote blue than other Midwest states).
 However, if we push back on the assumption that MN is more likely to vote for Biden than other Midwest states, the result of the **scaled "blame the president" model seems fairly reasonable** since it does not require Biden to win many states that Trump won previously.